jon-hanson/parsecj/README.md

 [JParsec](https://github.com/jparsec/jparsec) is an existing Java port of Parsec.
-While it folllows a similar combinator approach, the implementation of the parsers themselves follows a much more object-oriented style as opposed to the more functional style of ParsecJ.
+While it folllows a similar combinator approach, the implementation of the parsers themselves follow a much more object-oriented style as opposed to the more functional style of ParsecJ.